k2view-academy/K2View-Academy/articles/14_sync_LU_instance/04_sync_methods.md

 Notes:

 - When the Truncate Before Sync is set to True on a given LU table population, it truncates the entire LU table before populating it.
-Setting the Truncate Before Sync to True overrides the LU table's Delete Mode.
+Such setting overrides the LU table's Delete Mode.
 - When the Truncate Before Sync is set to False, the delete mode it taken from the LU table.

 #### 2.2.
 [Table Populations Based on Broadway Flows](/articles/07_table_population/14_table_population_based_Broadway.md)